 Here at Hollow Hills Ranch & Homestead, various kinds of livestock have passed through our gates.
 Horses, cattle, pigs, goats, sheep, rabbits, geese, chickens, and many more.
 Our horses have gone down from 7 to 1.
-We no longer have cattle, pigs, goats, or geese.
-We plan to get chickens and maybe rabbits again at some point.
+We no longer have cattle, pigs, goats, rabbits, or geese.
+We’re starting back up with chickens again and soon will also have some geese and ducks perhaps.
 Sheep have persisted through the years.

 Back in the early days, when Connie’s Grandparents and then Uncle ran the farm, there were wool sheep: Suffolk mostly.
 When our immediate family took over the farm in the 1980’s the sheep were Suffolk and North Country Cheviot.
 In early 2000 we added our first St Croix ram to the flock to cross over the wool breeds.
 Not needing to crutch (shear around the udder and rear ends) for lambing season was fantastic!
 Wool prices had gone in the toilet so needing sheep that didn’t require as much shearing appealed to us.

 We soon added Katahdins, more St Croix, and dabbled with other breeds such as Dorper, Barbados, and Black Hawaiian.
 We finally settled on predominantly St Croix and Katahdin flocks.
-The crossbreds will eventually be “bred up” to become Registered Katahdins.
+Due to Amy’s shoulder injury, the Katahdin ewes are going to be crossed with St Croix rams to make commercial breeding stock and market lambs.
+The St Croix also, being smaller framed sheep, don’t eat NEARLY as much as the Katahdins and with hay prices, this is very important right now.

 We are planning a new chicken coop for the orchard/garden area so that we can sell both meat chickens and eggs.
-Rabbits and geese are easy to raise so we are determining if we want to again and the logistics of it.
+The geese and ducks will be in a “coop” next to the chickens and will help keep them protected from predators and sound the alarm if something is amiss.

 Shane knows a thing or two about keeping honey bees and making honey so at some point we will be adding some hives to the orchard as well.